DoggyApp/.github/profile/README.md

   > Learn more about how to defend a Kubernetes architecture, such as...
   > * preventing communication across namespaces
   > * hardening nodes
-  > * interegrating security tools
+  > * intergrating security tools
   > * deep diving into kubernetes security...
   > Delving more into application security and AWS security to make sure that the whole structure is secure...
   > * Implement AWS WAF and maybe CloudWatch, or see what I can do with Grafana and Loki.
   > * Implement AWS security scanning features and see how they compare to Nessus (using multiple scanning tools provides defence in depth).

-- With the guidance of a robust monitoring system and Nessus, intergrate a payment system in case I decide to deploy something monetizeable.
-And also as an abitious learning experience
-  > Develop login with JPT tokens.
-  > Use the Nessus security scans to enure that I am PCI compliant.

 - Potentially see if I can run the nodes, or the bastion on Spot Instances to lower costs, at the moment it's just a demo project, and there is no perminant storage on it.
   > Create a helper tool that will identify the best spots to run the nodes and bastion, and can automatically redeploy it if I'm ejected.
 The ansible script is indepotent so I don't have to worry about the bastion start up script creating any issues with the cluster.

 - Intergrate permanent storage on the cluster and see if I can start a Postgres database.

 - Rewrite the CloudFormation code in Terraform, just so I can pick it up.

+- With the guidance of a robust monitoring system and Nessus, intergrate a payment system in case I decide to deploy something monetizeable.
+This is a longterm stretch ambition.
+  > Develop login with JPT tokens.
+  > Use the Nessus security scans to enure that I am PCI compliant.

 ## 7.0 License